intelie/challenge-eventstore/README.md

 * Justify design choices, arguing about costs and benefits involved.
-You may write those as comments inline or, if you wish, provide a separate document summarizing those choices.
+You may write those as comments inline or, if you wish, provide a separate document summarizing those choices;
-* Write all code and documentation in english
+* Write all code and documentation in english.

 You may use external libraries, but their use has to be properly justified as well.

 This challenge is intentionally simple, we expect a simple, elegant, and polished solution.
+There is no unique solution to this challenge.
+The intent is to evaluate candidate's coding proficiency and familiarity with tools and best practices.

 ## Solve this challenge